Looking for innovative restaurant promotion ideas to grow your business? You’re not alone.

 Buying and operating a food truck can be expensive.
 But, if done properly, it can generate significant revenue and serve as a great way to promote your restaurant.

 It’s easy for customers to focus on themselves.
 When it comes to marketing and restaurant promotions, create a way to attract customers by pulling on their heartstrings.

 Creating emotional triggers will increase a customer’s likelihood of noticing your promotion.
-Brainstorming these methods can be fun because it requires you to dig deep to make a connection with your customer’s inner core.
+Brainstorming these triggers can be fun because it requires you to make a connection with your customers’ inner desires.

 Unruly, which ranks the most viral ads each year, found that the most-shared ads rely heavily on emotional content.
 Specifically: friendship, inspiration, warmth, and happiness.
 Examples include Android’s Friends Furever and Kleenex’s Unlikely Best Friends.

 As you can see, these brands really connect with their customers on an emotional level.

 Many restaurants focus on getting more people in the door for breakfast, lunch, and dinner.
 This is necessary, but you should also try promoting non-peak hours.